 Excellent progression opportunities to UCC and other Higher Education colleges.
-Special arrangements in place with MTU Cork (CCPS), MTU Kerry and SETU (Waterford) for preferential entry for Morrison’s Island Campus students.
-Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
+Special arrangements in place with MTU Cork (CCPS), MTU Kerry and SETU (Waterford & Carlow) for preferential entry for students of Morrisons Island locations.
 See Progressions for details.

 Nursing homes, hospitals, agency work, day care facilities, private homecare sector, intellectual disability environments.

 - Duration: September to May

 - Fees: €300 including QQI examination fees, plus €200 approx. for vaccines.
 Additional costs for a uniform (if required).
 Medical card holders exempt from €50.
 See Payment for details.